Harley Quinn Logo

 What is Harley Quinn?

-Harley Quinn is a heroine’s name in DC Comics.
+Harley Quinn is a DC Comics character.
 She frolics in this publishing universe alongside its leading characters (Superman, Batman, Wonder Woman), ranking fourth in popularity among them.
 The character was created by Paul Dini and Bruce Timm, who first introduced her in a 1992 Batman cartoon.
-Later, the anti-heroine became a franchise, moving to the big screen and adorning mugs, t-shirts, pens, and other products in everyday demand.
+Later, the anti-heroine became a franchise, moving to the big screen and adorning mugs, T-shirts, pens, and other everyday products in demand.

 1992 – today